Element Capital Management: Investment strategy

 The fund uses a global macroeconomic strategy, trading based on political and economic trends, rather than the fundamental analysis of individual companies.
 Talpins uses options to try to capture growth from strategies aimed at predicting global economic shifts while also limiting potential losses from those strategies.

 Performance

 Since launching in 2005 the fund averaged 21% annual returns, as of March 2019, with no down years.
 During the global financial crises of 2008, the fund returned 35%, and in 2009 it gained 79%.

 Key people

-Jeffrey Talpins is the founder of Element and its chief investment officer since the fund launced in April 2005.
+Jeffrey Talpins is the founder of Element and its chief investment officer since the fund launched in April 2005.

 In 2012, Adam Prestandrea joined Element Capital, stepping down as co-head of investments at Arpad Busson’s EIM SA.

 In October 2019, the company hired Colin Teichholtz, former Blue Mountain Capital fixed-income head, to research macro investment strategies and policy developments as part of the portfolio team.

 In September 2021, Element hired former member of the Bank of England's rate-setting Monetary Policy Committee, Gertjan Vlieghe, as its chief economist.

-Awards and recognition

-In 2020, Element won Institutional Investor’s Macro Hedge Fund Manager of the Year award.

-The company was the winner of Pensions & Investments "Best Places to Work in Money Management, Medium Employers," in 2019 and 2020.

-Element Capital won awards in "Long Term (10 year) Performance" at the Absolute Return Awards in 2015, 2016 and 2017.

-The company won Absolute Return "Macro Fund of the Year" in 2015, 2016 and 2018.

-In 2018 Element won Absolute Return "Fund of the Year.

-In 2016 and 2017 Element Capital won "Macro Hedge Fund of the Year" at the Institutional Investment Awards.

-Element Capital was ranked 17th on Penta's Top 100 Hedge Funds for 2016.

-In 2016, Hedge Fund Alert named Element Capital to its list of Top 200 Hedge Fund Managers at #32.

-In 2019, the WSJ identified Element Capital as one of the hedge fund sector's top-performing funds.